Esben Hjerrild

 Esben Hjerrild (born 9 April 2002) is a motorcycle speedway rider from Denmark.

 Career

 Hjerrild reached the final of the 2021 Individual Speedway Junior European Championship.

-He rode in the Danish Speedway League for Grindsted (2022 to 2023) and in the Team Speedway Polish Championship for Kolejarz Opole (2022).
+Hjerrild rode in the Danish Speedway League for Grindsted (2022 to 2023) and in the Team Speedway Polish Championship for Kolejarz Opole (2022).

-In 2023, he was named in the Danish squad by team manager Nicki Pedersen.
+In 2023, Hjerrild was named in the Danish squad by team manager Nicki Pedersen.